ErpNetDocs/tech/advanced/calculated-attributes/canonical-notation.md

 - a header record in **[Systems.Bpm.CalculatedAttributes](xref:Systems.Bpm.CalculatedAttributes)**.
 - one or more expression rows in **[Systems.Bpm.CalculatedAttributeExpressions](xref:Systems.Bpm.CalculatedAttributeExpressions)**.

-The header defines the calculated attribute itself.
-The expression rows define how its value is calculated.
+The header defines the calculated attribute itself, while the expression rows define how its value is calculated.

 ## Header fields